coldxdev/webpack-5-build/README.md

 ## Development

-Want to contribute?
-Great!

-Open your favorite Terminal and run these commands.
+Open terminal and enter this magic commands.

 To generate development build: